Debra Dawes: Career

-Dawes' practice is based in reductive abstract paintings of alternating colours, patterns and geometric shapes.
-Dawes makes use of formal structures such as the grid, planes, volume, space and line.
-Her work discusses a wide range of topics and ideas ranging from examining and mediating personal experience, processing the relation between knowledge and experience, exploring feminist theory and power relationships, to analysis and critique of political language and structures.
-There have been various interpretations of her paintings including concepts of space as a social commentary, an invigorating perceptual experience, the exploration of the nature and form of the image in painting, to seduce and resist our gaze.
+Dawes’ practice is based in reductive abstract painting, using alternating colours, patterns, and geometric forms.
+She frequently employs formal structures such as grids, planes, volume, space, and line.
+Her work engages with a broad range of ideas, including mediating personal experience, examining the relationship between knowledge and perception, exploring feminist theory and power relations, and critiquing political language and institutional structures.[2]
+Critical interpretations of her practice have referenced space as social commentary,[5] perceptual activation, and investigations into the nature and form of the painted image, including the tension between seduction and resistance of the viewer’s gaze.
+Dawes worked at the Sydney College of the Arts, University of Sydney, initially as a lecturer before later becoming Director of the Graduate Program.

 Exhibitions

 Dawes has held over 25 solo exhibitions from 1983 with her most recent being in 2017.
 She has exhibited across Australia in Melbourne, Sydney, Canberra and Perth and in Groningen, The Netherlands.
 She has also exhibited in more than 60 group exhibitions from as early as 1984, both nationally throughout Australia and internationally in Italy, Hong Kong.